The WEF's Objectives:

 Future Events

-UK Onshore Energy System Review
+UK Onshore Energy Transition Review

 Annual post-COP Review of International Climate Risk, Resilience & Response